Parents FAQ & Application

 Do you use daily diaries?

-This is why we use Connect Childcare.
-This allows us to have the ability to upload your child’s daily diary alongside observations and assessments, and also it uses parentzone where it allows you to view these on an app on your phone / ipad etc. It also allows you to upload information / pictures / videos from home to allow the partnership working which is such a vital part of children’s development.
+At Molescroft Farm we value how vital it is to not only gain relationships but be kept up to date with what your child is doing.
+It is important to be able to have information about your child and their day quickly and easily.
+We spent a long time researching the best up to date online software with the highest security which enables us as practitioners to upload information and you as parents to receive information as fast as possible, this is why we use family.
+This allows us to have the ability to upload your child’s daily diary alongside observations and assessments, it allows you to view these on an app on your phone / iPad etc. It also allows you to upload information / pictures / videos from home to allow the partnership working which is such a vital part of children’s development.

 How do you track my child’s development?